bjornmeansbear/lectureScripts/WhatIsSGD.md

 >
 > Include Make/UnMake graphics?

 Is selecting a font that uses minimal ink the best way to select a font?
 Should a font’s or grid’s appearance matter as much as the energy and material and social ills it saves?
 Would a font that is more condensed and thus uses up less space (saving tons of paper over a print run and exposure to chemicals to the printers (I guess we should be spec’ing an inert ink as well (can we make our own inks from oak galls and iron ore?))) be better?
 Can we combine the two?
 The thinest, most condensed, lightest ink coverage font is the most sustainable?
-(This can easily be taken absurd lengths).
-How does this mesh with our earlier definition?
+This can easily be taken absurd lengths.

 > ### Aside 2
 >
 > Sustainability.
 Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

 Instead of just reducing or minimizing resources, could we reuse or recycle?
 Is there a way to graphic design that uses old materials over and over again?
-Can we apply the Cradle to Cradle idea of waste = food‡4 to our graphic designing?
+Can we apply the Cradle to Cradle cyclical idea of _waste = food_‡4 to our graphic designing?

 This line of design problem solving is limited in its ability to exact meaningful change.
-It tackles resultant outcomes mainly from a resource perspective; but doesn’t wholeheartedly embrace “that all life should flourish.”
-Negative effects can be minimized — but, is focusing on resource efficiencies enough?
-Making choices around resource use might make “less bad” regular graphic design, but it doesn’t necessarily make for _sustainable_ graphic design.
+It tackles resultant outcomes from a resource perspective; but doesn’t embrace “that all life should flourish.”
+Negative effects can be minimized, but is focusing on resource efficiencies enough?
+Making choices around resource use might make “less bad”  graphic design, but it doesn’t necessarily make for _sustainable_ graphic design.

 ## Ideological, Critical, Beautiful